Aryan-Kanuparti/holiday-food-analysis/README.md

 - **Null Hypothesis (H₀):** The distributions of sugar content for holiday and non-holiday recipes are the same.
 - **Alternative Hypothesis (H₁):** The distributions of sugar content for holiday recipes differ significantly from those for non-holiday recipes.

----

 ### Test Details

 - **Test Statistic:** Kolmogorov-Smirnov Test Statistic (K-S Statistic)
 - **Significance Level (α):** 0.01
-We used the Kolmogorov-Smirnov test as it is a non-parametric method that compares the cumulative distributions of two samples to determine if they are from the same population.
+I used the Kolmogorov-Smirnov test as it is a non-parametric method that compares the cumulative distributions of two samples to determine if they are from the same population.

----

 ### Results